 This was coming from the crisis management team, who had been watching the developing covid situation in SEA.

 So much has happened in this last year.
-Globally, locally, and personally, there has so much uncertainty, deep pain and loss, and more.
+Globally, locally, and personally, there has been so much uncertainty, deep pain and loss, and more.
 Some of which some of us may not fully process till another year’s time.
-When hopefully, this ever changing and somewhat ever elusive, ‘new normal’ is actually the ‘norm’.
+When hopefully, this ever changing and somewhat ever elusive, new normal is actually the norm.

 I also accepted that so many things were outside and beyond my control.
-As such, there would be points in time, where all I‘s be able to do was make the best decision that I could, based on the best information I had to hand at the time, and where I felt the most piece.
+As such, there would be points in time, where all I’d be able to do was make the best decision that I could, based on the best information I had to hand at the time, and where I felt the most peace.

 On Tuesday (23rd) a moment of reflection was held in the UK to mark a year since the first lockdown.
 This post today is a way of me marking and reflecting on my own personal year.
 It may be something that is useful for you to consider doing too.